Direct Party and Representative Voting (DPR)

 Multi Member constituencies (MMCs)

-• MMCs typically have 5 members and are therefore 5 times bigger than single member constituencies
+• MMCs typically have 5 members and are therefore 5 times bigger (size of total electorate, but also geographically) than single member constituencies

-• Having several MPs elected for your constituency means you have a choice of MP to contact. (but each MP has a very much larger constituency to cover.)
+• Having several MPs elected for your constituency means the constituent has a choice of MP to contact. (but each MP has a very much larger constituency to cover.)

 • Larger MMCs disadvantage Independent candidates who may have limited campaigning resources.